KAYOKG/KAYOKG/README.md

 I'm a Fullstack Developer :smile:

-I Love code and create new stuff, i like too much to discover new technologies and getting into interesting projects.
+I to Love code and create new stuff, i like too much to discover new technologies and getting into interesting projects.

 ## My specialties: